Why All Healers Need to Embody Their Leadership Energy

 @trisharaposophoto

 Her response has stayed with me ever since: “Tell them you don’t know.”
-She explained that I wasn’t meant to have all the answers, and that showing up authentically — presenting valuable information while admitting when I didn’t know something — was more powerful than trying to appear to know it all.
+She explained that I wasn’t meant to have all the answers, and that showing up authentically as I presented valuable information while admitting when I didn’t know something was more powerful than trying to appear to know it all.
 That was my first taste of what true leadership felt like.

 Not long after, I led a session on feminine and masculine energy for a group of nearly 40 men and women at the same treatment centre.
 Imposter syndrome was high, but I loved the topic and wanted to provide value.
 Partway through, someone reacted aggressively to something that I shared.
 It triggered deep childhood wounds that I was not anticipating, and I had to summon all my strength just to stay in the room without bursting into tears.
 I stumbled my way through the rest of my group as more and more displeasure was shared from the clients on the topic…. and the rest of the session was a blur.

 I was in disbelief.
 I feared that admitting my struggle would lead to me losing my job or at the very least, a demotion.
-But my manager deeply trusted the process — and my ability to grow through it.
-He assured me that this challenging session was divinely guided for every single client, offering something they needed for their own healing and that it would push me forward into my own self-trust and leadership energy.
+But my manager deeply trusted the process, and my ability to grow through it.
+He assured me that this challenging session was divinely guided for every single client, offering something they needed for their own healing and that it would push me forward into my own self-trust and growth as a therapist.
 I left that office feeling a relief and clarity I had never experienced before.

 This experience was nothing short of transformational for me.
 It taught me that leadership is not about handling everything perfectly, getting everything right or knowing all the answers.
 It’s about showing up in my integrity with presence, trusting myself while embracing my vulnerability instead of hiding from it.
-It’s about stepping into my power even when you feel unprepared, and trusting that the process itself is teaching both you and those you serve.
+It’s about stepping into my power even when I feel unprepared, and trusting that the process itself is teaching both myself and those I serve.

 Where I am now, nearly 17 years later, is vastly different from that young woman in the story above.
 “Imposter syndrome” no longer resonates with me, and I am at a point now where I actually do deeply trust that everything unfolds as it needs to.
 Today, I show up in my work with integrity, self-trust, and a deep knowing that my work is aligned with my purpose — and that everyone who shows up will receive what they need, even if it’s not what they think.
 When I trust myself and embody my own leadership energy, I hold the power to invite my clients to develop self-trust and discover the answers they are seeking within themselves.